irmen/cx16assem/README.md

 - set program counter with "* = $9000"
 - numbers in decimal 12345, hex $abcd, binary %1010011
 - symbolic labels
+- can use '<value' and '>value' to get the lsb and msb of a value respectively
 - define data with ``.byte  1,2,3,4``, ``.word $a004,$ffff`` and ``.str  "hello!"``
 - can switch to (the rom-based) x16edit to avoid having to swap-load programs all the time